 When considering headphones like these, there are a few basic questions you need to ask yourself.

 First and foremost, do you want in-ear models or a larger over-ear or on-ear type?
-With in-ear pairs, all the cancelling gubbins is packed into a little remote housing that's built somewhere along the cable.
+With in-ear pairs, all the cancelling gubbins is packed into a little remote housing that's built somewhere along the cable or in a collar worn behind the neck.
 It generally gets a bit annoying, unless you wear clothes that are happy to accommodate a shirt clip.
 Larger pairs, such as Bose's mega-popular models, fit everything into the earcups themselves.
 They're therefore a lot neater and easier to live with.

 A quirk of Bose's active noise-cancelling on its QuietComfort 25 headphones was that they wouldn't output any sound at all unless cancellation was switched on.
 Run out of battery and you were well and truly stuffed.
 Thankfully, the newer wireless QuietComfort 35 can fall back on a completely passive, wired experience when the battery runs out.
 Of course, this comes at the sacrifice of ANC.
 Some alternatives pull the same trick, while others don't.
 Bear this is mind if you know you tend to spend a long part of your day away from a charger.